Blotch3D/Blotch3D/README.md

 Note that to support all the platforms there are certain limitations in MonoGame.
 Currently you can only have one 3D window per process.
-(Creating multiple 3D windows is buggy---unless you do it from separate processes.)
+(Creating multiple 3D windows can be buggy---unless you do it from separate processes.)
 Also, there is no official cross-platform way to specify an existing window to use as the 3D window---MonoGame must create it.
 See below for details and work-arounds.

 The provided Visual Studio solution file contains both the Blotch3D library project with source, and the example projects.